Skip to content

 Rose Ogier

-Rose has a broad knowledge of Guernsey probate applications and is a Legal Assistant in the wills and estates team.
+Rose has a broad knowledge of Guernsey probate applications.
 She supports Partners in obtaining grants of representation for local and non-local residents, full estate administration for local residents, releasing and distributing assets for non-resident estates and arranging grant applications in other jurisdictions.

 Experience